philiosi/kisti-pal/docs/htCondor_job_processing.rst

     -- HTCondor overview - https://htcondor.org/

-Indexamajig Execution based on the HTCondor
+Indexamajig based on the HTCondor
 ------------------------------------------------------------------------

 You can perform 10 indexamajig job with 72cores on the each worker nodes of HTCondor like below.